aws-samples/the-aws-step-functions-workshop/content/introduction/index.en.md

 In this workshop, you will learn how to use the primary features of AWS Step functions through a series of interactive modules.
 The workshop materials cover:

     - Amazon States Language (ASL)
     - Task Orchestration Patterns
         - Request Response
         - Run a Job (.sync)
         - Wait for Callback (.waitForTaskToken)
-- States (Choice, Map, Parallel, Wait, etc.)
+    - States (Task, Choice, Map, Parallel, Wait, Pass, Succeed, Fail)
+    - Standard Workflows and Express Workflows
     - Workshop Studio
     - Input and output processing
     - AWS SDK integrations
     - API Gateway integration
     - AWS CDK construction
     - Error handling

 Each module is independent from the others.
 You may choose which modules to take and take them in any order.
+Several of the modules combine concepts in order to resemble real world scenarios more closely.

 ### Target Audience
 - Anyone interested in learning about AWS Step Functions.